Category Archives: Uncategorised

 People seem to either love them or hate them.
 I wasn’t a big fan of this dessert the first few times I tried it, but now I really like it.

 My grandmother made “pumpkin” pie with what I believe was butternut squash instead of an actual pumpkin.
-It has a firmer and more flavourful texture that works really well for this pie, although this did mean that I was slightly disappointed when I tasted real pumpkin pie later on in life.
+It has a firmer and more flavourful texture that thursday-blog-post-picture-2works really well for this pie, although this did mean that I was slightly disappointed when I tasted real pumpkin pie later on in life.
 The differences between them are subtle but important.

 These days I like to have lemon meringue pie on special occasions.
 The slight tartness of the lemon filling reminds me just a little of ground cherries.
 That filling is balanced out nicely with the lightly sweet meringue and flaky crust.